gerardnaughton7/4th_year_uwp_project/README.md

 ## Learning Curve

 I Learned a great deal on this project.
 Especially with cross platform design and how a well thought out project can help.
 Using grids and visual state manager it allows you to use your application over a wide array of devices with a better user interface.
 Also this was my first time working with azure.
 I used Azure cloud service to host a mysql database with a table for holding my users reviews.
-As with a every new technology it took a while to get use too but quickly learned
+As with every new technology it took a while to get use too but quickly learned this was a powerful tool and was good to have gained some experience with it.

 ## References